MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 the dapp.

 :::tip
-We recommend first [creating a React dapp with local state](react-dapp-local-state.md) as it contains important information and introductions to [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), however; if you skip the first tutorial, you may still want to check out our [wallet interoperability](../concepts/wallet-interoperability.md) page to get up to speed on discovering multiple injected wallet providers.
+We recommend first completing the [creating a React dapp with local state](react-dapp-local-state.md) tutorial, which contains important information and introduces [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963.
+If you skip the first tutorial, ensure you review [wallet interoperability](../concepts/wallet-interoperability.md) documentation to learn about multiple injected wallet providers.
 :::

-The [previous tutorial](react-dapp-local-state.md) walks you through creating a dapp that uses EIP-6963: Multi Injected Provider Discovery, iterates over all found providers and connects and remembers the selected wallet, all within a single component.
+The [previous tutorial](react-dapp-local-state.md) walks you through creating a dapp that uses EIP-6963.
+It demonstrates how to iterate over all discovered providers, connect to the selected wallet, and remember the selection, all within a single component.

-In real world use cases, a dapp will need to share global state across many components.
+In real world use cases, a dapp usually shares global state across many components.

-In this tutorial, the state will be lifted up and put into a [React Context](https://react.dev/reference/react/useContext) component, creating a [global state](https://react.dev/learn/reusing-logic-with-custom-hooks#custom-hooks-sharing-logic-between-components) ensuring other components and UI can benefit from it's data and functions.
-This will involve rethinking how we deal with synchronization of the wallet state and persisting the selected wallet in the case of a page refresh with the help of localstorage, ensuring that the last connected wallet state does not get wiped out.
+In this tutorial, the state is put into a [React Context](https://react.dev/reference/react/useContext) component, creating a [global state](https://react.dev/learn/reusing-logic-with-custom-hooks#custom-hooks-sharing-logic-between-components) that allows other components and UI elements to benefit from its data and functions.
+This process involves re-evaluating the synchronization of the wallet state and ensuring the persistence of the selected wallet using localStorage.
+This ensuers that the last connected wallet state remains intact even after a page refresh.

-Finally, we'll deal with an edge case where a browser wallet could be disabled or uninstalled between refreshes and add a disconnect function that resets the state and uses [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to correctly disconnect from MetaMask.
+Finally, this tutorial addresses the edge case where a browser wallet may be disabled or uninstalled between refreshes.
+A disconnect function is added to reset the state and use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to properly disconnect from MetaMask.

 :::info Project source code
 You can view the [dapp source code on GitHub](https://github.com/MetaMask/vite-react-global-tutorial).